+The Group considers the economic implications of the COVID-19 when making its critical accounting estimates.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognized in the period in which the estimates is revised if the revisions affects only that period or in the period of the revisions and future periods if the revisions affect both current and future periods.
+Revisions to accounting estimates are recognized in the period in which the estimates are revised if the revisions affect only that period or in the period of the revisions and future periods if the revisions affect both current and future periods.